josephjaspers/blackcat_tensors/docs/algorithms.md

 `select_on_get_stream` will first query for a 'get_stream' method, and return that if the method exists.
 If it does not, it than will query for a `using system_tag = [BC::device_tag, BC::host_tag];` which, if it exists, will use the default host or device stream.
 If a `system_tag` is not found, it will default to the host (cpu) implementation.

-Using BC::algortihms is preferable to directly using to std or thrust's implementation as it enables user's to write allocation-generic code.
+Using BC::algortihms is preferable to directly using `std` or `thrust`'s implementation as it enables user's to write allocation-generic code.
 Here we created a method that applies the sigmoid function to each element of a matrix.

 ```cpp
 struct Sigmoid {